-To make ads successful, it is important to analyze companies’ SoMe and test the ads before running.
+One good tip for running ads on Facebook and making them successful is to analyze companies’ SoMe and test the ads before running.
 It is all about choosing the right platforms to get the most impressions and engagement possible.

 For instance, if it is Instagram, then marketers should consider the mobile layout of the ad – as most users prefer the mobile version over a desktop version.

 Running tests and optimizing the ad will be a good solution to avoid mistakes and therefore weak results.

 11. Be on the lookout for “niche” social media apps

 Currently, there are thousands of new applications released every day.
 Of course, no marketer can be on top of all of them.

 That is why it is important to find an app that suits your industry.
 As an example, a food community app can be a good way to get new customers for businesses proposing new diets, superfoods, etc.

 For example, we are seeing a significant increase in the popularity of apps.
 They can be the next big social media platforms: